This west coast Canadian city is one of the easiest places in the world to be plant-based.

 As far as I know, Grano is the only authentic plant-based Neapolitan pizzeria in Vancouver.

-Sadly no longer 100% vegan (they recently decided to introduce dairy cheese), they nonetheless still do a great range of plant-based pizzas.
+Sadly no longer 100% vegan (they introduced dairy cheese), they nonetheless still do a great range of plant-based pizzas.

 Made with their hand-stretched dough and topped with cashew-based mozzarella (just make sure to specify you want your pizza vegan), their pizzas are authentic and delicious.